-Keep in mind that you need to configure enough space to store all of these logfiles.
-The DBTUNE parameters, SESSION\STORAGE and SESSION\INDEX, allocate space for the tables and indexes of stand-alone logfiles.
+Keep in mind that you need to configure enough space to store all of these log files.
+The DBTUNE parameters, SESSION_STORAGE and SESSION_INDEX, allocate space for the tables and indexes of stand-alone log files.

-If the application exhausts the number of allowable standalone logfiles-if the application needs to simultaneously create more logical logfiles than MAXSTANDALONELOGS allows-ArcSDE will attempt to create a session-based logfile, but only if ALLOWSESSIONLOGFILE is set to TRUE; otherwise ArcSDE will use a shared logfile.
-The shared logfile is created if it does not already exist.
-If the shared logfile cannot be created, ArcSDE returns an error.
+If the application exhausts the number of allowable stand-alone log files-that is, if the application needs to simultaneously create more logical log files than MAXSTANDALONELOGS allows-ArcSDE will attempt to create a session-based log file, but only if ALLOWSESSIONLOGFILE is set to TRUE; otherwise, ArcSDE will use a shared log file.
+The shared log file is created if it does not already exist.
+If the shared log file cannot be created, ArcSDE returns an error.

-Using an sde user pool of ArcSDE logfiles
+Using an SDE user pool of ArcSDE log files

-The sde user can create a pool of logfiles that can be checked out and used as either session-based or stand-alone logfiles by other users.
-Using a pool of sde owned logfiles avoids having to grant users CREATE TABLE privileges.
-Shared logfiles cannot be checked out from an sde owned logfile pool.
+The SDE user can create a pool of log files that can be checked out and used as either session-based or stand-alone log files by other users.
+Using a pool of SDE owned log files avoids having to grant users CREATE TABLE privileges.
+Shared log files cannot be checked out from an SDE owned log file pool.

-To create a pool of logfiles, set the configuration parameter LOGPOOLSIZE to the number of logfiles that need to be created.
-This number should reflect the number of sessions that will connect to your server, in addition to the stand-alone logfiles if allowed.
-To calculate the total number of logfiles that could be checked out of the pool, use the following formulae:
+To create a pool of log files, set the configuration parameter LOGPOOLSIZE to the number of log files that need to be created.
+This number should reflect the number of sessions that will connect to your server, in addition to the stand-alone log files, if allowed.
+To calculate the total number of log files that could be checked out of the pool, use the following formulas:

-If session logfiles are allowed, but not stand-alone logfiles: LOGPOOLSIZE = total sessions expected If stand-alone logfiles are allowed, but not session logfiles: LOGPOOLSIZE = MAXSTANDALONELOGS \ total sessions expected If both stand-alone logfiles and session logfiles are allowed: LOGPOOLSIZE = (MAXSTANDALONELOGS + 1) \ total sessions expected For instance, if you compute that 100 logfiles are needed, the LOGPOOLSIZE parameter would be set as follows:
+If session log files are allowed, but not stand-alone log files:

+LOGPOOLSIZE = total sessions expected

+If stand-alone log files are allowed, but not session log files:

+LOGPOOLSIZE = MAXSTANDALONELOGS total sessions expected

+If both stand-alone log files and session log files are allowed:

+LOGPOOLSIZE = (MAXSTANDALONELOGS + 1) total sessions expected

+For instance, if you compute that 100 log files are needed, the LOGPOOLSIZE parameter would be set as follows: